seanfisk/combootcha/SETUP.md

 #### Dash

-This is licensed software that is installed using Homebrew.
-Grab the license from LastPass and run `open license.dash-license`.
+This is software that is installed using Homebrew, but it requires a subscription to activate the full version.
+The original email with the activation link is saved on my external hard drive with my other licenses.

 #### Cathode

 This is licensed software bundled with and installed by Combootcha.
-Copy the license file from LastPass directly to `~/Library/Application Support/Cathode/License.cathodelicense` to license the software.
+Copy the license file from my external hard drive directly to `~/Library/Application Support/Cathode/License.cathodelicense` to license the software.

 #### Privacy & Security approvals